Angel Trip

 "Angel Trip" is the sixth single by Vamps, released on June 9, 2010.
-The B-side is a cover, with some lyrics changed, of "Satsugai", a song K.A.Z wrote for the Detroit Metal City live action film.
+The B-side features a cover, "Satsugai" a song originally written by K.A.Z for the Detroit Metal City live-action film, with some of the lyrics altered.
 The limited edition came with a DVD that includes the music video for the title track and its making of.
-The single reached number 4 on the Oricon chart.
+The single reached number 4 on the Oricon Chart.